ombulabs/blog/_posts/2019-11-27-update-sitemaps-during-heroku-deploy.markdown

 ## Configuring the Gem

-Listing all routes of a website and add them to a XML file seems to be a repetitive task, so I thought that we might have a gem for it already.
+Listing all routes of a website and adding them to an XML file seems to be a repetitive task, so I thought that we might have a gem for it already.
 And we do.
-It's the [`sitemap_generator`](https://github.com/kjvarga/sitemap_generator) gem, which does exactly what we need: provide a few rails tasks to generate and refresh the application sitemap.
+It's the [`sitemap_generator`](https://github.com/kjvarga/sitemap_generator) gem, which does exactly what we need: provide a few rails tasks to generate and refresh the application's sitemap.

 Installing the gem is pretty easy, just add it to your `Gemfile`: